 - Average undergraduate GPA: 3.5

-- Popular undergraduate majors: Computer Science, Computer Engineering, Electrical Engineering, Math, or Other Science & Engineering
+- Popular undergraduate majors: Computer Science, Computer Engineering, Electrical Engineering, Math, or closely-related fields

-Watch our video to learn more about the program and decide if it is right for you:
+Watch our program highlights video to learn more about the program and decide if it is right for you.